Tyler Higbee

 Tyler Higbee (born January 1, 1993) is an American professional football tight end for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Western Kentucky Hilltoppers and was selected by the Rams in the fourth round of the 2016 NFL draft.
+With the retirement of Rob Havenstein in February 2026, Higbee is currently the longest-tenured player on the Rams' roster.

 Early life

 Higbee was born in Clearwater, Florida.
 He attended East Lake High School in Tarpon Springs, Florida, where he was a two-sport athlete, in football and baseball.
-A standout in football, he was named MVP of his team, playing as a wide receiver for the Eagles.
+A four-year varsity letterman he played as a wide receiver for the Eagles.
+As a senior football team captain, Higbee caught 42 passes for over 540 yards and eight touchdowns and was named team MVP as well as earning first team All-Pinellas County honors.

 College career

-Considered a two-star recruit by Rivals.com, Higbee attended Western Kentucky University to play college football for the Western Kentucky Hilltoppers.
-He caught 15 passes for 230 yards and four touchdowns his junior year.
-He caught 38 passes for 563 yards and eight touchdowns his senior year.
+Considered a two-star recruit by Rivals.com, Higbee attended Western Kentucky University to play college football for the Hilltoppers.
+As a freshman in 2011, Higbee's first career collegiate reception went for a 63-yard touchdown in a 31–21 victory over North Texas.
+After redshirting for the 2012 season, he caught 13 passes for 169 yards and a touchdown as a sophomore and added 15 passes for 230 yards and four TDs his junior year.
+Higbee caught 38 passes for 563 yards and eight touchdowns his senior year, and helped lead the Hilltoppers to the 2015 Conference USA Championship.
+However, he aggravated a knee injury in the 45–28 conference title game victory over Southern Mississippi and missed Western Kentucky's 45–35 win over South Florida in the Miami Beach Bowl.
 He was considered one of the best tight end prospects in college football.